 Definition

 Swiss cancer data are provided by the NICER foundation (National Institute for Cancer Epidemiology and Registration) and the cantonal cancer registers.
 Since the cancer registration law (KRG - SR 818.33) came into force – from 2016 data onwards – this task has been assumed by the National Agency for Cancer Registration (NACR), run by the NICER foundation.
-This indicator is updated every three years.
+This indicator is updated annually.

 This indicator shows the annual cancer incidence rate per 100 000 population (more precisely: the annual average over a five-year period) as well as the percentage distribution of types of cancer.
 Epidemiology uses the term “incidence” to describe the number of new cases occurring in a defined population in a given period of time.
 The data by canton and sex are age-standardised according to the European standard population in 1976.
 Data by age and sex show the crude rates.